pbosilj/veg-seg/README.md

 ### Loading the data

 The dataloader is implemented in `crop_datasets.py` and uses transformations defined in `vegseg_transforms.py`.
-It assumes a 80-20 data split (train: `[1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15, 16]` test: `[17, 18, 19, 20]`) which can be changed by including `train.txt` or `text.txt` file in the data folder (_Note: custom train and test split setting is not tested).
+It assumes a 80-20 data split (train: `[1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15, 16]` test: `[17, 18, 19, 20]`) which can be changed by including `train.txt` or `text.txt` file in the data folder containing folder names for training or testing (other set determined automatically).

 Two dataset specific parameters are:
-- `sample_size`: input images will be cut into tiled samples of this size.
+- `sample_size Optional[Tuple[int, int]]`: input images will be cut into tiled samples of this size.
 Default value `(384x512)` matches the input size of SegNetBasic (original `caffe` implementation)
-- `samples_per_image`: number of samples to take from each image in x- and y-direction (if different from the maximum allowed by `sample_size`)
+- `samples_per_image: Optional[Tuple[int, int]]`: number of samples to take from each image in x- and y-direction (if different from the maximum allowed by `sample_size`)
+- `partial_truth: bool`: load partial grount truth, with certain pixels unlabelled, for training (ignored while testing)

 Examples of using this dataloader can be seen by running the file such as:
 ```
 > python crop_dataset.py
 ```
 and can also be found in `dataloader_demo.ipynb`.
 They also show how to access class probabilities calculated from the test data (which is used to set the weighting for the loss function).
+Unlabelled data is ignored while calculating class probabilities.

-_Note: currently has been tested only for loading the full ground truth, but partial ground truth (see paper or dataset) is expected._
+_Note: the dataloader has now been tested for loading the partial ground truth, but the training configuration does not process it yet.
+Need to include ignore_index in the optimizer._

 ### Initialising the network

 The network is implemented in `segnet_basic.py`.
 However, for proper training behaviour it is important to **initialise the bias learning rates to x2 of other weight parameters learning rates**.
 It is also important to **apply weight decay only to the weights and not biases** if used.
 These details were encoded in the SegNetBasic architecture in `caffe` but have to be set up after net initialisation in `pytorch`.

-In addition to the standard parameters `in_channels` and `num_classes`, the implementation allows adjusting the depth of the encoder-decoder through `depth` parameter (default 4 like in the original `caffe` implementation) and adding an additional batch normalisation layer following the classification layer with `filan_batch_norm` param (not used in the original implementation).
+In addition to the standard parameters `in_channels` and `num_classes`, the implementation allows adjusting the depth of the encoder-decoder through `depth` parameter (default 4 like in the original `caffe` implementation) and adding an additional batch normalisation layer following the classification layer with `final_batch_norm` param (not used in the original implementation).

 Examples of correctly setting the learning rate for an optimiser used with this implementation of SegNetBasic can be found in `set_segnet_lr.ipynb` and in the `net_setup()` function of `train_test.py`.